-Even if you are using the best antivirus software available, sensitive company data can still be compromised by users falling victim to phishing scams.
-Phishing is a tactic where scammers trick users into giving out their personal information, usually through deceptive spam e-mails.
+You are probably familiar with phishing, a tactic whereby scammers trick users into giving out their personal information, usually through deceptive spam e-mails.
 Most people no longer even open junk emails claiming to be about a fictitious delivery or court date.
 Looking to catch bigger fish, scammers are trying their luck at whaling.

-Whaling is a scam that specifically targets high level business executives.
-Why use a phishing net to catch a few small fish when you can use a harpoon and catch a large whale?
-Business executives are valuable targets because they are accountable for the most sensitive of company information.
+Whaling is a scam that specifically targets high-level business executives, who are valuable targets because of their high-level access.
 A whaling scam is designed to trick an executive into filling out forms that can lead to identity theft.
 Whaling can also be used to gain control of an executive’s PC to steal passwords and confidential company information.

-While e-mail is often used in whaling, it is not the only harpoon in the tackle box.
-Scammers also like to use phone calls where they pretend to represent the company from a different office, or a vendor that needs more information regarding a contract.
-Scammers who use phone calls for whaling spend lots of time doing their homework to learn personal information and company culture; they may even have a script prepared.
-Many scammers view this as a challenging game.
-There are even legal competitions where phone scammers will get together, pick a company, and see who is the fastest at extracting sensitive corporate information from executives.
+Beyond emails, scammers also call and pretend to be from a different office of your company, or from an existing vendor needing more information.
+Scammers who use phone calls for whaling spend lots of time data mining your life to learn personal information and company culture; they may even have a script prepared.
+There are actual competitions where phone scammers will get together, pick a company, and see who is the fastest at extracting sensitive corporate information from executives.
 It’s a hunt, and you are the prey.

-Falling for a scam like phishing and whaling typically finds its way around antivirus software and firewalls because victims are tricked into granting permission to download the malicious code onto their network.

-Educating yourself and your employees about these potential threats and what to look for is your best defense.
-A strong network security solution still plays a vital role in protecting your company’s network from security threats like phishing and whaling, especially if downloading a known malware is part of the scam.
+Educating yourself and your employees about what to look for is your best defense.
+But a network security is equally vital in protecting your company’s network from security threats like phishing and whaling, especially if downloading malware is part of the scam.

-Quikteks wants to help protect you from all scams and viruses.
+Quikteks Tech Support wants to help protect you from all scams and viruses.
 We can outfit your business with a strong network security solution like a Unified Threat Management tool, and help educate you and your employees on what to look for in a scam.
-Don’t get harpooned, call Quikteks at PHONENUMBER.
+Don’t get harpooned; call Quikteks Tech Support at (973) 882-4644.